japickering/combatlog/README.md

 This app displays combat text over time using player stats manipulated in realtime output to a textbox on the page.
 Status messages display in colours highlighting the game events taking place.
 In the finished product these events will be linked to graphics in the GUI I will create later on.

+Latest test was adding health checks to ensure enemies can only perform actions while alive and display user feedback if this is true.

 ## Installation
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).